abi4010132/NLP-Final-Project/README.md

 ```

 ### No virtual environment
-Navigate to the folder you created in the terminal and enter the following line:
+In the terminal, navigate to the folder you just created and enter the following line:
 ```python
 pip install -r requirements.txt
 ```